LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: 's Safety Taxonomy for Vision

-The adaptive nature of these guidelines allows for flexible adjustments to the policy to suit specific use cases.
-For example, certain bullet points can be moved from \textts{Should not} to \textts{Can} and vice versa.
+Each safety category is defined by a detailed description, i.e.~risk guideline, to elicit an in-depth safety understanding.
+These guidelines specify what explicitly \textts{should not} and what \textts{can} be included.
+For example, without such a detailed guideline, the model might ban all forms of nudity, although it may remain important, e.g., for the educational and medical domains.
+Furthermore, this setup can flexibly adjust the safety policy to varying contexts and settings, e.g., by moving certain bullet points from \textts{Should not} to \textts{Can} and vice versa.
 Further, we may entirely disregard a certain category by using only one set of guidelines preceded by a statement like \textts{`Category O6 is declared as non-violating.
 Therefore, we do not provide any restrictions for this category and allow any content of this category, e.g.~...'}.
-By providing explicit instructions that clearly outline what is permitted and what is not, we achieve greater control over how the model adheres to a given safety policy in its evaluation.
+By providing explicit instructions outlining what is permitted and what is not, we achieve greater control over how the model adheres to a given safety policy in its evaluation.